YOUR RATING

 Circumnavigation of Giglio

-Weather permitting, in the morning we will sail around the Isola del Giglio, exploring its most authentic and less traveled side.
-We will reach one of the bays on the north side, such as Cala dei Gessi or Cala dell'Allume, where the sea is deep, wild, and perfect for swimming far away from everything.
-In the afternoon, the bow moves towards Campese, one of the largest and brightest bays on the island.
-Here we spend the night at anchor, with the option of going ashore and enjoying an informal dinner in one of the small restaurants overlooking the beach.
-A day that reveals the truest side of a sailing holiday on the island of Giglio, surrounded by nature, freedom, and time that slows down.
+Weather permitting, in the morning we’ll sail around the island of Giglio, exploring its most authentic and off-the-beaten-path side.
+We’ll reach one of the coves on the north side, such as Cala dei Gessi or Cala dell’Allume, where the sea is deep, wild, and perfect for swimming far away from it all.
+In the afternoon, we set sail for Campese, one of the island’s widest and sunniest bays.
+Here we’ll spend the night at anchor, with the option to go ashore and enjoy a casual dinner at one of the small restaurants overlooking the beach.
+A day that captures the true essence of a sailing vacation on Giglio Island—surrounded by nature, freedom, and a slower pace of life.

 Fifth day